 Maria Kneusel, MSN, RN

-Maria Kneusel graduated from Marquette University in 1988 with a Bachelors of Science in Nursing.
+Maria Kneusel graduated from Marquette University in 1988 with a Bachelor’s of Science in Nursing.
 She obtained her Masters of Science in Nursing Education from Gonzaga University in 2012.
 Maria also holds a Masters in Healthcare Ethics from Creighton University.
 She is currently completing her Doctorate of Nursing Practice at Duquesne University.
 Additionally, Maria is certified in student mentoring through the Colorado Center for Nursing Excellence.

-Maria began her career in the critical care field.
+Maria has worked in the medical-surgical and critical care fields.
 She transitioned to community health in 2010 and most recently worked in the areas of Corporate Wellness and Home Care.
 Maria has also worked as a freelance nursing writer and course designer.
 She has authored numerous continuing education courses for nurses and nurse aides on topics ranging from communication skills to cardiac conditions.
 She has also authored book content on providing culturally-congruent care to Latino clients.
 Most recently, Maria created curriculum for the Colorado Rural and Frontier Public Health Nurse Residency program.
 She is also main author and editor of Encounter, Platt’s Public Health Nursing newsletter.

 A native of Puerto Rico, Maria is an active member of the Denver chapter of the National Association of Hispanic Nurses where she serves as its current president.
 Maria is also a member of Sigma Theta Tau, the Preventive Cardiovascular Nurses Association, the Association of Public Health Nurses, and the Association of Public Health Nurse Educators.
 In her role as a Community Health instructor, Maria designs clinical experiences specifically aimed at helping students become culturally competent in the care of Latino patients.
 Her professional interests include the dignified care of vulnerable populations, creating collaboration between nurses and Community Health Workers, and Catholic bioethics.
 Maria’s DNP dissertation project involves training Community Health Workers to provide peer support to monolingual Latino clients who are managing heart failure at home.

 Laurie Kohring, DNP, MSN, RN, PNP